 The fix was actually quite simple.
 The 3 WAPs had gone into MESH mode.
 To remove them from MESH mode was an interesting fix.
 This is how you do it.

-- When the AP finally does show up under the Wireless tab, check the AP Mode column.
-It may operating in ‘Bridge’ mode.
+When the AP finally does show up under the Wireless tab, check the AP Mode column.
+It may operate in ‘Bridge’ mode.
 This is incorrect.
 It should be in ‘Local’ mode.